-Offshore oil, gas exploration: 7 foreign firms bought tenders so far
+Offshore Oil, Gas Exploration: 7 foreign firms bought tenders so far

 "Those who think about long-term investments should consider this.
 There is a big gas market around our sea.
 Investing in the area is less risky than in any other country.
 Considering the overall aspect, we think many will participate in the tender process.

 "Chevron has invested $4 billion in our country.
-This shows how promising our country is," he added.
+This shows how promising our country is."

 Comments